Ducky0b/ecommerce-app/backend/README.md

 - [ ] As a user, I want to view a list of products categorized by type (e.g., shirts, pants, accessories) so that I can easily find what I’m looking for.

-- [ ] As a user, I want to filter products by size, price, or color so that I can narrow down my choices.
+- [ ] As a user, I want to filter products by name, category

 - [ ] As a user, I want to search for products by keyword so I can find specific items quickly.